slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"A team effort is a lot of people doing what I say."
 -- Michael Winner [1935]*

-> *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
+> *"Nothing will kill a great employee faster than watching you tolerate a bad one."
 -- Perry Belcher [1947]*

 > *"Every person in your company is a vector.
 Your progress is determined by the sum of all vectors."
 -- Elon Musk [1971]*

-> *"When working surround yourself with people more sucessful than you.
+> *"When working surround yourself with people more successful than you.
 When playing surround yourself with people happier than you." (...)
 "A good organization focuses on correctness.
 A bad organization focuses on consensus."
 -- Naval Ravikant [1974]*

 ### How to give feedback?

 <!--
-- unsolicited advice is a form of criticism
++ unsolicited advice is a form of criticism

-TEN TIPS ON GIVING FEEDBACK
-- Give at least five times more positive feedback than negative.
-- Give feedback soon after the behavior you want to respond to.
-- Pick the moment when both of you are in the right frame of mind.
-- Keep it private.
++ 10 tips on giving feedback: Give at least five times more positive feedback than negative.
+Give feedback soon after the behavior you want to respond to.
+Pick the moment when both of you are in the right frame of mind.
+Keep it private.
 Feedback is not a spectator sport.
-- Prepare.
+Prepare.
 Take the time to organize what you want to say.
-- Avoid generalities.
+Avoid generalities.
 Cite specific examples.
-- Focus on the issue or behavior, not the person.
-- Pay attention to body language.
+Focus on the issue or behavior, not the person.
+Pay attention to body language.
 Adjust your feedback accordingly.
-- Keep it simple.
+Keep it simple.
 Don’t focus on too many things at once.
-- End on a positive note.
+End on a positive note.
 -->

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."